There are now 3 possible online modes for units:

 As a Level 3 unit, this unit aims to equip students with specialist knowledge of this period of literary history.
 Students build on their previous studies in the discipline, encountering critical concepts and discourses important to the period, which saw the birth of English as a university discipline.
 They are encouraged to relate the literary and cultural concerns of this era to those of earlier and later periods they have previously studied.
 Both written assignments are enquiry-based, requiring independent research, a self-defined topic and the conscious application of formal and historicist reading practices.

-- Students are able to (1) acquire an informed understanding of the cultural history of Victorian England, one of the diverse societies in which English has played a major historical role; (2) have an historicised understanding of fundamental critical concepts, such as gothic, realism, and Neo-Victorianism, that allow them to recognise and discuss the relationship between the formal, thematic and functional aspects of specific textual practices; (3) be aware of the importance of informing and challenging their independent analyses and ideas with discriminating reading of the imaginative, critical and theoretical literature which the unit recommends; (4) develop a critical understanding of the role played by ideologies such as race, self-help, industrialism, class and gender in literary, visual and cultural texts; (5) express original arguments, together with research methodologies, approaches and findings, coherently and logically in oral and written formats; (6) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research; and (7) apply developed skills in independent enquiry-based research, leading towards an informed understanding of, and ethical sensitivity towards, our diverse and globalised world in the context of advanced further studies and/or future career paths.
+- Students are able to (1) acquire an informed understanding of the cultural history of Victorian England, one of the diverse societies in which English has played a major historical role; (2) have an historicised understanding of fundamental critical concepts, such as gothic, realism, and the Bildungsroman, that allow them to recognise and discuss the relationship between the formal, thematic and functional aspects of specific textual practices; (3) be aware of the importance of informing and challenging their independent analyses and ideas with discriminating reading of the imaginative, critical and theoretical literature which the unit recommends; (4) develop a critical understanding of the role played by ideologies concerned with race, industrialism, class and gender in literary, visual and cultural texts; (5) express original arguments, together with research methodologies, approaches and findings, coherently and logically in oral and written formats; and (6) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research.

 - Unit Coordinator(s)